How do I contact my councillors?

 - Include facts and figures to support your argument.

 - Ask questions that prompt a response.
-Ask for clarification on your City Councillor’s position.
+Ask for clarification on your councillor’s position.

 - Request a commitment to a specific action, and give rationale for your request.